Your Custom Text Here

 The step in the streetscape gave an opportunity for an open grid across the main elevation, which supports the balconies and provides a sense of layering and depth to the building.

-and naturally ventilated, with living spaces benefitting from a southerly aspect towards Greenwich and bedrooms looking north towards the River Thames.
+The 14 residential units (ten two-bedroom and four one-bed homes) are all dual-aspect and naturally ventilated, with living spaces benefitting from a southerly aspect towards Greenwich and bedrooms looking north towards the River Thames.
 Each home has generous, and in most cases full-width, balcony space accessed via floor-to-ceiling windows directly from the living space, which gives long views and daylight into the homes.
 The deep south- facing balconies provide the homes a visual break from the busy street and provide solar shading in the summer.

 More about the project